sudhamshreddy7/Spring/README.md

 ## Additional Packages:
 ### 1. DTO(Data Tranfer object):
 <p>This package is responsible to bind the data that application recieves from the client. ex: it is responsible in transforming the JSON request into object</p>
-The entire mapping is done at controller layer.</br>
+The entire mapping is done at controller layer.<br>
 There are two types of DTO:
 <li>
 Request DTO: It is responsible to map the request to the class object.
 JSON to Object